The Happy Family (1936 film)

-The Happy Family is a 1936 British comedy film directed by Maclean Rogers and starring Hugh Williams, Leonora Corbett and Max Adrian.
-It was shot at Beaconsfield Studios outside London.
-The film's sets were designed by the art director Norman G. Arnold.
-The film was based on the West End play French Salad by Max Catto.
+The Happy Family (also known as French Salad) is a 1936 British comedy film directed by Maclean Rogers and starring Hugh Williams, Leonora Corbett and Max Adrian.
+It was written by Rogers based on the 1934 play French Salad by Max Catto, and was shot at Beaconsfield Studios with sets were designed by the art director Norman G. Arnold.
+It was made as a quota quickie.

+Preservation status

+The British Film Institute National Archive holds a collection of ephemera and stills but no film or video materials.

 Synopsis

-The plot concerns a mother and father who, in order to shock their extended family out of their idle, spendthrift ways, pretend to have lost all their money.
+A mother and father who, in order to shock their extended family out of their idle, spendthrift ways, pretend to have lost all their money.